 The LLM in Taxation curriculum is an exciting blend of the old and the new.
 Students are immersed on a daily basis in the Code, its legislative history, and the Regulations as well as exposed to the crossover and multi-faceted nature of current transactional problems.

 Students develop a solid foundation in each of the four principal areas of modern tax law – Taxation of Property Transactions, Corporate Taxation, Partnership Taxation, and International Taxation – through the completion of the required core courses.
 Full-time students enroll in Taxation of Property Transactions and the basic courses in corporate, partnership, and international taxation during the fall semester and the advanced courses in corporate and partnership taxation during the spring semester.
-Students must also complete at least one additional course in international taxation by enrolling in Transfer Pricing, Controlled Foreign Corporations, Advanced International Corporate Tax Problems, International Estate Planning, or Tax Treaties.
+Students must also complete at least one additional course in international taxation and one additional course in corporate taxation.

 Full-time tax faculty teach all of the required courses.
 Leading tax practitioners from the Chicago area assist the full-time faculty in teaching advanced courses, thereby allowing students to apply core tax concepts to complex cutting-edge transactions.